DimkaGrek/UserCards/README.md

   in local storage using Redux Persist.
 - Filtering cards by "Follow" or "Following" status.

+## Additional Information

+- The project features responsive design, and user cards are displayed using a grid layout that adjusts correctly on different screen sizes.
+- On the mobile version, the header menu "Home" and "Tweets" transforms into a "burger" menu for better user experience.

 ## Technologies Used

 - React: for creating the user interface and components.